Highlights of Everest Base Camp Trek by Road

 Once you arrive in Salleri, you will love the warm and welcoming nature of the local community.
 The city is the administrative headquarters of Solukhumbu district.
 It is home to diverse ethnic groups, including Kulungs, Kirants, Rais, and Chhetris.

-The local customs and traditions reflect cultural diversity.
-It is a fascinating place to explore.
+The local customs and traditions reflect cultural diversity, making Salleri a fascinating place to explore.
 One of the highlights of Salleri is its stunning natural beauty.
-The city is 2362 meters above sea level.
-It gives you a breathtaking view of the surrounding Himalayan landscape.
+The city is 2362 meters above sea level, giving you a breathtaking view of the surrounding Himalayan landscape.
 As the sun sets over the mountains, you will see a display of colors and shadows, leaving you in awe.

 Salleri is a popular starting point.
 It entices trekkers and mountaineers who want to explore the Everest region.
 From here, you can start your journey toward the Everest Base Camp.
 You pass through various landscapes and settlements.

-It uniquely blends natural beauty, cultural diversity, and warm hospitality.
-They will leave a lasting impression on anyone who visits.
-Salleri is the place to start your journey toward the world’s highest mountain.
+Salleri uniquely blends natural beauty, cultural diversity, and warm hospitality, leaving a lasting impression on anyone who visits.
+It is the place to start your journey toward the world’s highest mountain.

 04

-Day 04: Drive from Salleri to Tham Danda and trek to Paiya
+Day 04: Drive from Salleri to Surke and Trekking to Phakding

-On the fourth day, you will drive from Salleri to Tham Danda and trek towards Paiya.
-The drive will take around 4 to 5 hours as you will cover a distance of approximately 50 kilometers.
+On the fourth day of our Everest base camp trek by road, you will drive from Salleri to Surke.
+The drive will take 5 hours and cover approximately 64 kilometers.
 This beautiful place provides a clear view of Okhaldhunga headquarters, Rumjatar.

+From Surke we will have a short trek about 2 hours to Phakding.
 As you trek, you will love the beauty of the surroundings.
-The trail is full of rocky paths and steep ascents.
-Still, you will have the company of horses throughout the journey, adding to your trek’s beautyay, you will come across several authentic local tea shops.
-Here, you can take a break and indulge in local delicacies.
-You will also encounter a few traditional-style houses.
-They reflect the culture and lifestyle of the locals.
+The popular trekking trail is entire of rocky paths and steep ascents.
+Still, you will have the company of horses throughout the journey.
+Adding to your trek’s beauty, you will come across several authentic local tea shops.

-You will trek alongside the Dudh Koshi River, which adds to the charm of the journey.
-You will cross a suspension bridge over the Dudh Koshi River.
+You will trek alongside the Dudh Koshi River, which adds charm to the journey.
+You will then cross a suspension bridge over the Dudh Koshi River.

 Further, you will pass by many prayer wheels reflecting local culture and tradition.
 You will come across charming villages like Musey and Charikharka.
 They offer a glimpse of the local way of life.